- B.S., Neuroscience and Behavioral Biology, Emory University

 - Understanding Self and Others (INT 101)

 My main research interests are the neurobiology and neuroendocrinology of social behavior.
 I am particularly interested in neurochemical systems that influence the social interactions of juveniles (particularly play behavior in rats), and the ways that these systems change throughout adolescence, resulting in a decrease in affiliative behavior in adults.
-Juvenile males of most species play more than females, and I also plan to explore the neural underpinnings of this sex difference, and investigate the effects of hormones during development on these neural networks.
-I am also investigating sex differences in play behaviors, and the way that this varies among various rat strains.
+In addition, there are marked sex differences in the degree to which play occurs in some rat strains, and I am also exploring the neural underpinnings of these sex differences.
+Finally, I am interested in how hormones, including estrogens, androgens, and thyroid hormones, affect the development of typical social behavior.

 - Northcutt, KV (2016).
-Student-designed service-learning projects in an undergraduate neurobiology course, Journal of Microbiology and Biology Education, 17(1): 90-92.
+Student-designed service-learning projects in an undergraduate neurobiology course.
+Journal of Microbiology and Biology Education, 17: 90-92.

 - Northcutt, KV and Nguyen, JK (2014).
 Juvenile play behavior elicits Fos expression in dopaminergic neurons of the ventral tegmental area in female rats.
 Behavioral Neuroscience 128: 178-186.